spencerimp/minimal-mistakes/_posts/2017-07-24-aws-cli-notes.md

 # Simple Storage Service (S3)

-## Mount S3 bucket on a local machine or EC2 Linux instance
+## Mount S3 bucket on a OSX or Linux instance

 The idea is to mount the bucket using s3fs, thus we need to